HumanDynamics/openbadge-hub-py/README.md

 = docker

-Commands:
+== Standalone
-* To run the hub in standalone mode, on an Ubuntu machine: docker-compose -f standalone_ubuntu up
+To run the hub in standalone mode, first create devices.txt file with a list of MAC address, and then
+* on an Ubuntu machine: docker-compose -f standalone_ubuntu up
-* To run the hub in standalone mode, on a Raspberry Pi with Jessie: docker-compose -f standalone_jessie up
+* on a Raspberry Pi with Jessie: docker-compose -f standalone_jessie up

+== Server mode
+TBD

-Other useful commands:
+== Other useful commands
 * Gaining shell:  docker-compose -f standalone_ubuntu.yml run openbadge-hub-py /bin/bash